 When we went we almost missed the light show as we didn’t factor in the queue for the OCBC Skyway.

 We recommend purchasing your tickets online.
-Get Your Guide is the only place we know about online that sells legitimate tickets to Gardens by the Bay – including both domes and the OCBC Skyway.
+Get Your Guide is the only place we know about online that sells legitimate tickets to Gardens by the Bay – including both domes.

 The tickets also work out to be a fair bit cheaper when purchased online.
 You can check them out from these links: